Back to blog

 Loptimizer combines the Loptimizer mobile app with the Pocket Tester hardware to measure the real field link and compare LoRaWAN data rate and TX power combinations.
 It then highlights the configuration that balances reliability and energy efficiency, with battery impact estimates that make the tradeoff visible.

 For teams deploying smart buildings, utilities, industrial monitoring, or city infrastructure, that turns battery life from a guess into an installation criterion.
+Teams planning larger networks can also see the Device Explorer site: Adaptive Data Rate and LoRaWAN capacity, which explains how ADR affects airtime, gateway density, and battery impact.

 Related articles